 You can ask Otter Assistant, an AI transcription bot inside of Otter AI, to join your live meeting on Zoom, Google Meet, or Microsoft Teams.
 Once inside the meeting, the assistant will record everything that was spoken.
 (You can even see the live transcription on the Otter AI platform as you speak.)

-Or, if you connect your calendar to Otter AI in advance, you can set the meetings you want Otter Assistant to join.
-Just navigate to the meeting in your calendar, and turn the toggle to “on.”
+- Connect your calendar to Otter AI in advance, and set the meetings you want Otter to join.

 And this is what it looks like when you’ve scheduled a live transcription: